AkatQuas/kiddo-plays/dart-language/dart-web/README.md

 # Web App in Dart

-A collection of Web Apps projects in Dart.
+A collection of Web Apps projects on Dart.

 # TL; DR